How to set-up a Multi-State Co-operative Society Registration

 - by at least 50 persons, being individuals from each of the two states or more;

-- one co-operative society each from two states or more or one multi-state co-operative society
+- one co-operative society each from two States or more or one multi-state co-operative society

 - The application shall be accompanied by four copies of the proposed bye-laws.

-- The application for registration shall be disposed of by the Central Registrar within a period of 4 months from the date of receipt & if the Central Registrar refuses to register than it shall communicate within a period of 4 months along with the reason for
+- The application for registration shall be disposed of by the Central Registrar within a period of 4 months from the date of receipt & if the Central Registrar refuses to register then it shall communicate within a period of 4 months along with the reason for

 - When the multi-state co-operative society is registered under this Act, the Central Registrar shall issue a certificate of registration.